The Tree That Rocked The Music Industry

 "Many illegal traffickers have used that opportunity to label them as a sister species, a look alike, and ensure that they can avoid the regulations in the system," said Lisa Handy, director of forest campaigns at the advocacy group Environmental Investigation Agency.

 That's why, they say, the rules have to cover all rosewood.
-If you remember the taxonomies you learned in high school biology class, these regulations cover every species classified under the biological genus called "dalbergia."
+If you remember the taxonomies you learned in high school biology class, these regulations cover every species classified under the biological genus called Dalbergia.

 "The enforcement and the regime needs to be the same for everybody," Handy said, "because when there starts to be exemptions or exclusions in the system, we've seen time and time again that those that are trying to avoid the regulations and get around them find their way."

-Still, even John Scanlon, the Secretary General of the CITES convention, concedes the regulations may have gone too far.
+Still, even John Scanlon, the secretary-general of the CITES convention, concedes the regulations may have gone too far.

 "Basically, this all came out of a political compromise," he said.